open-competency-library/software-development/engineering/solid/solid4.md

+---
+layout: default
+title: SOLID Developer 4
+parent: SOLID Priniples
+nav_order: 2
+---
-# SOLID Principles Apprentice 4
+# SOLID Developer 4

 A developer who strives to write code that adheres to the SOLID principles.